 I adapted the original recipe ever so slightly and also made mine in a smaller crock pot.
 I also included several TIPS as I’ve read the reviews and some people have had issues with the original directions.
 After making it for myself, it was clear where the mess-ups could occur!

-The thing that I noticed about this recipe is that you have to be very careful that you don’t scorch or burn your chocolate and candy coating.
+The thing that I noticed about this recipe is that you have to be very careful that you don’t burn your chocolate and candy coating.
 Even on low, slow cookers can burn chocolate.
 The only reason that this recipe prevents the chocolate and candy coating from scorching is from layering the ingredients.

 The thing I liked about this candy is the combination of chocolates, the semi-sweet chips seem to tame down the sweetness just a touch (versus using milk chocolate chips or chocolate candy coating in it’s place).